Osos3006/Quine-McCluskey-Logic-Minimization/README.md

 # Quine-McCluskey-Logic-Minimization

- All copy rights © go to Mohammed Osama Abuelwafa and Marwah hisham This C++ code automates Quine-McCluskey-Logic-Minimization algorithm and finds the following:
+ All copy rights © go to Mohammed Osama Abuelwafa and Marwah hisham.

+ This C++ code automates Quine-McCluskey-Logic-Minimization algorithm and finds the following:
  1) Read in (and validate) a Boolean function using its minterms and don’t care terms (as decimal numbers).